 Jane Kessler Memorial Archives

 The Jane Kessler Memorial Archives at Penland contains unique materials that document the history of the school.
-The collections spans from 1920 to the present and the materials capture many stories: how Penland came to be, how it’s changed over the years, and how the place, people and programs continue to evolve.
-We collect and preserve a variety of things: documents, including administrative records, publications, maps, and architectural drawings; audio-visual materials, including photographs, oral histories, and videotapes; and objects made at Penland that are illustrative of the educational philosophy of the school or made in conjunction with special events on campus.
+The collection spans 1920 to the present and the materials capture many stories: how Penland came to be, how it has changed over the years, and how the place, people, and programs continue to evolve.
+The archives collects and preserves documents (including administrative records), publications, maps, and architectural drawings; audio-visual materials, including photographs, oral histories, and videotapes; and objects made at Penland that are illustrative of the educational philosophy of the school or made in conjunction with special events on campus.